cyberomin/cyberomin.github.io/_posts/2016-03-19-dear-young-person.markdown

 Dear young person, make that conscious effort today to switch.
 Push yourself to drop all manner of short-form writing.
 It will be hard but stay the course.
 It will be worth it.
 Trust me.
 And stop that habit of starting a statement with “Am”, it’s “I’m.”
 Don’t do it again, it looks bad on you.
 You can do better.

-Oh, and just incase you see any bad grammar or anything anti-pattern, call me out.
+Oh, and just in case you see any bad grammar or anything anti-pattern, call me out.

 You know I do care about you, right?
 I do.